General

 Student debt got you down?
 Even if you haven’t graduated yet, it’s easy to stress over the impending financial impact that your tuition and loans will have on your adult life.
 As an entry-level worker, you likely won’t have thousands of dollars left over every month.
 Between trying to finance your first apartment or save up for a down payment on a house, it can be difficult to envision a future that doesn’t revolve around getting yourself out of student debt.
 Some people know for a fact that their own children will be entering college while they’re still paying off their own student loans.

 You can get ahead by starting to budget now.
 While you’re still in college it may seem that writing research papers and passing exams should be your only focus, however when preparing for a successful future building good money management skills is just as important, and of all the money management skills budgeting is the most important. budgeting helps you understand where your money is going, where it needs to be and how to save responsibly.
 Whether you’re a freshman who just left home or a senior applying for jobs, you can benefit from these mobile phone applications to get your finances in order and on the right track.
-They’re ideal for every student no matter how much student debt they anticipate in the future.
+They’re ideal for every student no matter how much student debt they anticipate in the future, and some of them even provide useful information that teaches about things like investments and universal life insurance vs whole life insurance.

 You don’t even have to be out of school to start thinking about how you’ll repay your loans.
 By adopting a money management strategy today, you’ll find it almost second nature to stay on top of bills, loan repayments and more.
 You’ll also be able to reach your savings goals more easily and feel confident about your financial growth.